squid-cache/squid-cache.github.io/Features/DiskDaemon.rst

 Yes.
-We benchmarked Squid-2.4 with DISKD at the [http://polygraph.ircache.net/Results/bakeoff-2/ Second IRCache Bake-Off].
-The results are also described [http://www.squid-cache.org/Benchmarking/bakeoff-02/ here].
+We benchmarked Squid-2.4 with DISKD at the [[http://polygraph.ircache.net/Results/bakeoff-2/|Second IRCache Bake-Off]].
+The results are also described [[http://www.squid-cache.org/Benchmarking/bakeoff-02/|here]].
 At the bakeoff, we got 160 req/sec with diskd.
 Without diskd, we'd have gotten about 40 req/sec.